jgclark/NotePlan-Plugins/README-Plugins.md

 - Filters

 ## plugin.json
-The plugin is configured in this JSON file, which shouldn't change, for any given version of the plugin.
+The plugin is configured in this JSON file, which shouldn't change (for any given version of the plugin).
 Here's an annotated view of an example:

 ``` json
 {